bisenankit21/springboot-unit-testing/README.md

 4. @AfterAll - Method is executed only once, after all test methods(useful for releasing database connection, disconnecibg from servers)
 5. NOte- @BeforeAll and @AfterALl method are by defoult static

+@DisplayName  :- Custom display name with spaces, special caharcters and emojis. useful for test report in IDE or external test runner
+Junit can generate dispaly names for you
+Simple -- Remove trailling parenthesis from the test method name.
+ReplaceUnderscores  -- Replaces underscoe in test method name with spaces.
+IndicativeSentences -- generate senetence based on test class name and test method name. how to write ---   @DisplayNameGeneration(DisplayNameGenerator.Simple.class)   --define at the top top of the class

+assertSame = Assert that items refer to same object assertNotSame = assert that items do not refer to same object

+Test for true or false
+assertTrue  = assert that condition is true;
+assertFalse= assert that condition is false

+assertIterableEquals  -- assert that both object iterables are deeply equal assertLinesMatch  -- assert that both lists of string match